 The maximum new state pension you’ll be able to receive will increase from £164.35 per week to £168.80 from April.

 To qualify for this amount, you’ll need to have 35 years of National Insurance contributions.
 You’ll need at least 10 qualifying years on your NI record to get any State Pension.
-If you’re not sure how much State Penson you’ll qualify for, you can get a forecast online at Gov.uk.
+If you’re not sure how much State Pension you’ll qualify for, you can get a forecast online at Gov.uk.

-The pension Lifetime Allowance is going up from April
+The Pension Lifetime Allowance is going up from April

 The Lifetime Allowance only really applies to those with big pension pots.
 It limits the amount you can draw from your pension without paying extra tax.